liadraz/Calculator/readme.md

 # Calculator

-An online calculator with basic arithmetic operations.

-Implemented by Javascript, CSS3 and HTML5.
+An online calculator with basic arithmetic operations implemented with Javascript, CSS3 and HTML5.

-It can be controlled by a mouse or by a keyboard.

 ## Features